 - Review and iteration: Your first strategy might not be a winning one, so iterate on the process until you get the results you need.
 You may need to collect feedback and monitor key performance indicators (KPIs) to see what is and isn’t working

-All methodologies are different, but they all act as a blueprint for refining and managing your internal workflows.
+All methodologies are different, but they all act as a blueprint to refine and manage your internal workflows and optimize existing processes.

 The most commonly used methodologies